 In this introductory course, students study concepts and theories of acoustics, such as frequency and modes, elastic media, transmission and radiation.
 They also learn to measure noise and study plane, spherical and standing sound waves.
 Other topics may include looking at how sound is made in tubes and cavities.

 Students examine sonar and acoustics used in underwater spaces, such as the ocean.
 Through the use of underwater acoustics, researchers are able to discover surroundings and find targets.
-This beginner's course details the history and theories behind the usage of underwater acoustics.
+This beginner's course details the history and theories behind the usage of underwater acoustics, as well as sonar.
 Students learn about current and past research and look at the future of this exploratory technique.

 Through the study of Lighthill's equation and the Ffowcs Williams-Hawkings equation, students learn about the properties of sound.
 Identification of 1-, 2- and 3-dimensional sound fields is practiced.
 This is an advanced course for those in acoustic engineering programs.